turkish-cargo

 Completing the gradual transition process to Istanbul Airport, one of the largest airports of the world, the global air cargo brand Turkish Cargo maintains its dual-terminal operations with full capacity on 7/24 basis without any sales restriction.

-Maintaining its services at Ataturk and Istanbul Airports as "Dual Hub" without any problem and change at the quality and attention level, Turkish Cargo attained a better ranking with respect to the scheduled time ...
+Maintaining its services at Ataturk and Istanbul Airports as "Dual Hub" without any problem ...

 [+]